-We take pride in all that we do at John Henry Newman.
+We take pride in all that we do at The Saint John Henry Newman Catholic School.
 We encourage everyone to aim high, to work hard, to value each other and to contribute to re-creating the Kingdom of God in our school every day.

 We place a great emphasis on hard work and consistent effort in all aspects of school life.
 We like to celebrate achievement and endeavour through praise postcards, celebratory lunches, commendations from the Chair of Governors, and though the Newman Point system.
 Our rewards take many forms; it is important that effort and achievement of all kinds are treated as noteworthy.
 We encourage all students to take a real pride in their own achievements and to respect the achievements of others.

 Newman points are awarded for work of an exceptional or good standard, dynamic learning, good organisation, attendance and contribution to school life.
 They are accumulated over the course of a year and are awarded to all pupils and students.
 The range of Newman Points are detailed below.

 |Class/Homework/ improved effort/positive contribution to class or community/ support for school events||1, 3 or 5 points|

 |Roll of Honour - Attendance||20 points|

 |Roll of Honour – No Sanctions||30 points|

 |Learning Reviews||30 points|